 11. Crape Myrtles

 Scientifically known as Lagerstroemia indica, native to the Indian subcontinent, southeast Asia, northern Australia, and parts of Oceania.
 This tree bears beautiful colored flowers which attract gardeners to grow in pots.
-To grow this tree in posts, choose a bigger size pot as you may need to re pot soon due to its bigger size roots growth.
+To grow this tree in posts, choose a bigger size pot as you may need to repot soon due to the growth of its big roots.

 What small trees grow well in pots?

-Trees which are dwarf and growth rate is slow, grow well in pots.
+Trees that are dwarf and their growth rate is slow, grow well in pots.